Clee History, Family Crest & Coats of Arms

 Early Origins of the Clee family

 Important Dates for the Clee family

 This web page shows only a small excerpt of our Clee research.
-Another 208 words (15 lines of text) covering the year 1086 is included under the topic Early Clee History in all our PDF Extended History products and printed products wherever possible.
+Another 78 words (6 lines of text) covering the years 1086, 1457 and 1537 are included under the topic Early Clee History in all our PDF Extended History products and printed products wherever possible.

 Clee Spelling Variations

 Anglo-Norman names tend to be marked by an enormous number of spelling variations.
 This is largely due to the fact that Old and Middle English lacked any spelling rules when Norman French was introduced in the 11th century.
 The languages of the English courts at that time were French and Latin.
 These various languages mixed quite freely in the evolving social milieu.
 The final element of this mix is that medieval scribes spelled words according to their sounds rather than any definite rules, so a name was often spelled in as many different ways as the number of documents it appeared in.
 The name was spelled Clay, Claye, Cley, Cleye, McClay and others.

 Early Notables of the Clee family (pre 1700)

 Another 34 words (2 lines of text) are included under the topic Early Clee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clee family to Ireland

 Some of the Clee family moved to Ireland, but this topic is not covered in this excerpt.
 More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clee family

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Clee name or one of its variants: Jonathon Clay who settled in Virginia in 1643; Jonas Clay settled in Wells and Cape Porpus in 1636; Steven Clay settled in Barbados with wife child and servants in 1680.